Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Introduction

-This paper is organized in six sections.
-After the introduction in the first section, the second section presents the theories with image style transfer and seismic full-waveform inversion.
-Our new proposed methodologies of building realistic velocity model and multiscale InversionNet are introduced in the third section.
-The fourth section shows the numerical results with both synthetic and field data.
-A discussion of our Multiscale InversionNet is presented in the fifth section.
+This paper is organized in seven sections.
+After the introduction, the second section briefly reviews the related work.
+The third section presents the theory of image style transfer and seismic full-waveform inversion.
+Our proposed methodologies of building practical velocity models and multiscale InversionNet are introduced in the fourth section.
+The fifth section shows the numerical results with both synthetic and field data.
+A discussion of our Multiscale InversionNet is presented in the sixth section.
 Finally, the conclusion is given in the last section.